Contrasting SOBR Safe (OTCMKTS:SOBR) & Magnum Opus Acquisition (NYSE:OPA)

 |3.00

-2.3% of SOBR Safe shares are held by institutional investors.
-Comparatively, 71.4% of Magnum Opus Acquisition shares are held by institutional investors.
-10.0% of SOBR Safe shares are held by insiders.
-Comparatively, 19.9% of Magnum Opus Acquisition shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+2.3% of SOBR Safe shares are owned by institutional investors.
+Comparatively, 71.4% of Magnum Opus Acquisition shares are owned by institutional investors.
+19.9% of Magnum Opus Acquisition shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Summary